panoschron97/Application_of_a_construction_company_without_or_with_a_graphical_interface_in_java/README.md

 # Application_Of_A_Construction_Company_Without_Or_With_A_Graphical_Interface_in_Java

-I created an application in which the user can use manufacturing company functions.
+I created an application in java in which the user can use manufacturing company functions.

 Application functions :